opendocsg/slw-judgments-backfill/2012_SGCA_43/report.md

 **Introduction**

-1       This is an appeal against the decision of the High Court Judge (“the Judge”) in _ALS Memasa and another v UBS AG_ [2012] SGHC 30 (“the GD”) which affirmed the decision of the Assistant Registrar (“the AR”) to strike out the Appellants’ action in Suit No 935 of 2010 (“S 935/2010”) and to dismiss the Appellants’ application to amend the Statement of Claim (“SOC”) _vide_ Summons No 2942 of 2011 (“SUM 2942/2011”).
+1       This is an appeal against the decision of the High Court Judge (“the Judge”) in _ALS Memasa and another v UBS AG_ <span class="citation">[2012] SGHC 30</span> (“the GD”) which affirmed the decision of the Assistant Registrar (“the AR”) to strike out the Appellants’ action in Suit No 935 of 2010 (“S 935/2010”) and to dismiss the Appellants’ application to amend the Statement of Claim (“SOC”) _vide_ Summons No 2942 of 2011 (“SUM 2942/2011”).

 **_Background facts_**